HorizenOfficial/horizen-migration-test-address-gen/README.md

 Random seed phrases are generated from which Horizen 1 private keys, compressed and uncompressed addresses and public keys are derived.
 An Ethereum address and keys are derived from the same seed phrase.
 This address is then used to deterministically derive Horizen 1 address that can be used for the claimDirect and claimDirectMultisig smart contract methods.
-The claimDirectMultisig address is constructed from the `"pubKeyHorizenCompressed"` public/private key pair and the Ethereum address.
+One claimDirectMultisig address is constructed from the `"pubKeyHorizenCompressed"` public/private key pair and the Ethereum address, another from the `"pubKeyHorizenUncompressed"` public/private key pair and the Ethereum address.

 ##### Installation: